raspberrypilearning/cd-dice-roller/en/step_6.md

   }
 ```

+--- /task ---

 All that's left to do in this step is to toggle the CSS class you created, called `selected`.

+--- task ---

  This can done by adding the following line of code!

 ```javascript
   function toggleDieYellow(dieID) {